tomquirk/linkedin-api/README.md

 ### Dependencies

 * Python 3
-* A valid Linkedin user account
+* A valid Linkedin user account (don't use your personal account, if possible)
 * Pipenv (optional)

 1. Using pipenv...